Indigenous Makers’ Studio

 The Indigenous Makers’ Studio is a new NORPA initiative supporting emerging Aboriginal and Torres Strait Islander Artists originating from or residing in NSW, who have a strong desire to develop their performance practise.

-Eight artists will be selected to partake in a 2 week intensive residency program at NORPA in Lismore NSW in July 2019.
+Five artists were selected to partake in a 2 week intensive program at NORPA in July 2019.

 - Develop and expand their skills in; physical theatre, improvisation and duo and solo building.

-- Seed new performance works or develop existing work under the guidance of esteemed mid-career Indigenous Artists, NORPA Artistic Director Julian Louis and NORPA Associate Artists.
+- Seed new performance works or develop existing work under the guidance of esteemed Indigenous Artists Frances Rings and Kirk Page, NORPA Artistic Director Julian Louis and NORPA Associate Artists.

 - Establish professional connections and share skills with other artists working across disciplines.